Flomp/wanderer/docs/src/content/docs/develop/local-development.md

 ### Docker

-To create local docker images of wanderer simply run the script below.
+To create local docker images of <span class="-tracking-[0.075em]">wanderer</span> simply run the script below.
 These will work as drop-in replacements for the ones hosted on docker hub.
 This will only work if you have already completed the steps above.

 ```bash
 # db